magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-37807-->

-*  Products with a customizable option `(File)` now include active links as expected throughout the multishipping checkout process.
+*  Products with a customizable option `(File)` now include active links as expected throughout the multi-shipping checkout process.
 Previously, this link was missing.

 <!--- MC-37689-->